mara557/caffeapp-mini-project/README.md

 ### How did you guarantee the project's requirements?
 Regular testing using Python's built-in testing framework ensured the app's reliability.
 The use of MySQL for data persistence, coupled with clear and logical UI design, ensured the app met the client's operational needs.

+### Example of a Challenge: Database Setup
+Setting up the database was a significant challenge.
+Ensuring all tables were created correctly with the appropriate foreign keys required careful planning and execution.
+Writing the SQL scripts to create tables and establish relationships between them was complex.
+After setting up the database, I had to write code to query data, insert new records, update existing ones, and handle transactions safely.
+For instance, creating an order involves updating multiple tables: the `orders` table, `order_items` table, and updating the inventory in the `products` table.
+Handling these operations and ensuring data consistency required meticulous attention to detail.

 ### If you had more time, what is one thing you would improve upon?
 Given more time, I would improve the application's user interface by adding a graphical user interface (GUI) to make it more user-friendly.
 Additionally, implementing more advanced features such as data analytics and reporting would provide more value to the client.